-General Admission Requirements for the Master's Level
+General Admission Requirements for Master's Degrees

-Applicants interested in pursuing a master's degree should submit to Graduate Studies:
+Applicants interested in pursuing a master's degree should submit to Graduate Studies, via the online application portal:

-- 1. The Graduate Application for Admission, - Official copies of transcripts from all 4 year accredited colleges/universities attended, (One transcript will be retained by the Graduate Admissions office and one copy will be forwarded to the academic program.) - 3.
-Out-of State Applicants must submit a \$25.00 application fee using a money order. - 4.
-Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, or (c) birth prior to 1957,
+- 1. The online Graduate Application for Admission; - 2.
+Official copies of transcripts from all 4 year accredited colleges/universities attended; - 3.
+Out-of-state applicants must submit a \$25.00 application fee using a money order; and - Proof of immunization for measles, mumps and rubella is required of all students, according to the guidelines of the JSU Health Center.